 4. You’re still wasting time getting ink on paper

-Whether it’s missing a termination or auto-renewal date on an agreement that’s just not working out and getting locked in for longer than you’d like, or having to renegotiate a contract you’d like to extend without adequate preparation, failure to stay on top of contract milestones can be costly.
+Whether it’s missing a termination or auto-renewal date on an agreement that’s just not working out and getting locked in for longer than you’d like, or having to renegotiate a contract you’d like to extend without adequate preparation or a breach of a contract, failure to stay on top of contract milestones can be costly.
 At the same time, if you’re managing a large contract portfolio, you likely have thousands of contract-related milestones and deadlines of which to keep track.